 Hartland College: The Power of a Dream

-In July of 1982, a small but enthusiastic group of Seventh-day Adventists read this statement and decided that it was time to establish a health facility and a missionary college to help fulfill this mandate.
-The group had formed from a series of weekend seminars on prophecy, health, righteousness by faith, and educational reform.
+In July of 1982, a small but enthusiastic group of Seventh-day Adventists decided that it was time to establish a health facility and a missionary college on the east coast of the United States.

 Through a series of incredible miracles, the property was purchased and a small band of pioneers arrived on July 4, 1983, to begin operating Hartland Institute of Health and Education.
 Hartland College opened that September with 13 students.

 What motivated them?
 It was their burden to take the everlasting gospel to the world.
 This same mission continues to motivate young people who come study at Hartland College from all over the world.